Help! My Child Doesn't Want to Learn!

 And if your child is struggling to follow directions, please remember: behavior issues do not say ANYTHING about our child's character OR your ability to teach them.
 Your child CAN do the learning time, and you CAN teach them - you just have to practice setting and reinforcing more consistent expectations for their behavior.
 So don't let these challenges discourage you.

-If you want some extra support to address the issue head-on, check out this video on how I tackle challenging behaviors.
+If you want some extra support to address the issue head-on, I offer a bonus behavior course with the purchase of any of my reading course.

 How to Improve Issues During Learning Time